-The one-year fellowship of $61,500 provides a stipend and living expenses of $47,000.
-Additional funds will be used to cover mandatory health insurance costs, moving expenses, academic degree-related and fellowship-related travel; an additional $2,500 is available for Placement Week costs.
+The one-year fellowship provides a stipend and living expenses of $47,500.
+Additional funds will be used to cover mandatory health insurance costs, moving expenses, academic degree-related and fellowship-related travel, and Placement Week costs.

 Applicants apply through the Sea Grant program in their state, or the state closest to them.
 To apply through Ohio Sea Grant, please contact Ohio Sea Grant Assistant Director of Administration and Research Dr. Kristen Fussell at firstname.lastname@example.org for more information about the application process.